alainQtec/AuthShield.app/src/README.md

-# okta_api
+# AuthShield_api
-Call Okta API from Python (unofficial, see https://github.com/okta/okta-sdk-python/ for the official Okta Python SDK).
+Call AuthShield API from Python (unofficial, see https://github.com/AuthShield/AuthShield-sdk-python/ for the official AuthShield Python SDK).

 Requires Python 3.6 or greater.